 It is because your cast iron pan is not seasoned enough.
 Your pan might have lost seasoning due to scrubbing, acids cooking in it, or some other factors.
 In that case, you just need to reseason your pan.

 3-Ingredient Sourdough Banana Pancakes

 - 2 eggs 1 egg per person

 - 2 bananas if bananas are large, add 1 egg

-- butter for frying
+- oil or butter for frying

 - Mash the bananas in a large mixing bowl using a fork or a potato masher.
 Then, add the eggs and the sourdough starter and mix well.

 - Preheat a cast iron or a non-stick pan or griddle over medium-high heat.
 Then, turn the heat down to medium-low and pour ¼ cup of pancake batter onto the pan.
 Fry for about 2 minutes, then flip.
 Fry for another 2 minutes and transfer to a plate.
 Cover with a kitchen towel to keep the pancakes warm.